RobloxAPI/doc/src/doc/en/api/type/bool.md

 `false`).
 Its semantics vary widely depending on the context.

 # Examples
-[FindFirstChild](class:Instance/FindFirstChild) has an boolean argument, *recursive*.
+[FindFirstChild](class:Instance/FindFirstChild) has a boolean argument, *recursive*.
 When `true`, the method operates recursively:

 ```lua